 Lung Fu Shan's lush woodlands are where more than 115 bird species roost and feed.
 All you need is a pair of binoculars and some patience, and you will easily discover these feathered friends.
 Some of them can be heard, while others can be seen perched on the trees.
 Common species are Crested Goshawk (Accipiter trivirgatus), Orange-bellied Leafbird (Chloropsis hardwickii), Red-whiskered Bulbul (Pycnonotus jocosus), Chinese Bulbul (Pycnonotus sinensis), Scarlet-backed Flowerpecker (Dicaeum cruentatum), Asian Brown Flycatcher (Muscicapa latirostris), Indian Cuckoo (Cuculus micropterus), Chinese Hwamei (Garrulax canorus), Tristram's Bunting (Emberiza tristrami), Olive-backed Pipit (Anthus hodgsoni), Spotted Dove (Spilopelia chinensis), White-rumped Munia (Lonchura striata), Grey Wagtail (Motacilla cinerea) and Black-throated Laughingthrush (Garrulax chinensis).
 Occasionally, you find quills of the East Asian Porcupine (Hystrix brachyura) on the ground, and Pallas's Squirrel (Callosciurus erythraeus) chasing around in the bush.

 There are two picnic sites within the park.
-One of them has a lookout built directly on top of an old pillbox dating back to the Japanese War.
+One of them provides a lookout built directly on top of an old observation post dating back to the Japanese War.
+The observation post was built at the foot of High West, near one end of Harlech Road.
+High West, which commands wide views at an elevation of 494 metres, provides unobstructed view to monitor the situation in the war.
 There is an interpretation panel that presents major sights of the region.
-On clear days, you can spot the remains of Pinewood Battery inside Lung Fu Shan Country Park.